 Easy, home-made, vegetarian Mincemeat – a traditional seasonal recipe

-This easy Mincemeat recipe was made by my mother every Christmas.
-It is based on one in an extremely old and battered copy of Mrs Beeton’s Cookery Book, which she always kept to hand in her kitchen.
+My mother made mincemeat every Christmas.
+Her recipe was based on one in an extremely old and battered copy of Mrs Beeton’s Cookery Book, which she always kept to hand in her kitchen.
 However, she made a few adaptations, such as leaving out the mixed peel because she didn’t like it and adding more brandy for the opposite reason.
 And I follow her example in this.

-However, my one change to the recipe is that I use vegetarian suet rather than animal suet.
+My one change to my mother’s recipe is that I use vegetarian suet rather than animal suet.
 I don’t think it makes any difference to the taste.
 Mincemeat is a very old recipe, and originally contained meat, and the inclusion of suet was a continuation of this.
 If you are vegetarian, this recipe has all the taste and no animal products.

 Home-made Mincemeat – why on earth would you bother?

-You may be wondering why you would bother to make your own Mincemeat when there are a huge number of good quality jars on your supermarket shelves.
-You might also think that there are even more packets of mince-pies available for you to eat right now without bothering to turn on your oven.
-In response, I would make the following points.
+You may be wondering why you would bother to make your own mincemeat when there are a huge number of good quality jars on your supermarket shelves.
+You might also think that there are even more packets of mince pies available for you to eat right now without bothering to turn on your oven.

 Firstly, it is extremely easy to make your own home-made Mincemeat.
 In fact, calling it a recipe, is a bit of a stretch as you just mix the various ingredients together and then leave them for the flavours to develop.
 Mincemeat does not require any cooking as the sugar and brandy transform and combine the other ingredients.